-- Forget to issue release instructions: embargoes must be respected by journalists, so make it clear that the information should not be publicised before a certain date, if that is important for you. - ✗ Worry about a lack of response: sometimes this information is stored for later use (i.e. they now know you exist). - X Use marketing jargon/hype in press releases. - Give up.
+- Worry about a lack of response: sometimes this information is stored for later use (i.e. they now know you exist). - ✗ Use marketing jargon/hype in press releases. - X Give up.
 A journalist or medium that does not pick up on a story might just be too occupied with other things but might be interested next time.